Vetrivelhp/multi-tenant-feature-flag-system/README.md

 A SaaS-style feature flag management system that allows a software host to manage organizations, organization administrators to manage feature flags, and end users to check whether specific features are enabled for their organization.

-This project was developed as part of a Software Developer assignment and demonstrates role-based access control, multi-tenant architecture, REST API design, authentication, and feature flag management.

 ---

 ## Features